What Do I Do If It’s Too Hot In My Room When I Move In?

-We appreciate your patience and understanding that the buildings, apartments, and rooms may seem hot on Move-In Weekend.
-All doors are open and many people are entering and exiting the buildings, making it difficult to regulate the air flow.
-Please know that it may take 48 to 72 hours for the building to regain its normal temperature.
+We appreciate your patience and for understanding that buildings may seem hot during Move-In.
+All doors are open making it difficult to regulate the air flow.
+It may take 48 to 72 hours for the building to regain its normal temperature.

-If the room does not have a thermostat, place the fan coil cooling on medium and fan speed on medium or low.
+If the room doesn’t have a thermostat, place the fan coil cooling on medium and fan speed on medium or low.

-If you have an air conditioner (Lightsey Bridge I or II) or gas pack (Thornhill Village), DO NOT TURN THE THERMOSTAT ALL THE WAY DOWN.
+If you have an air conditioner or gas pack don’t turn the thermostat all the way down.
 This will make the unit freeze up, and it will have to defrost before it starts cooling again.

 A fan will help until the building recovers from all doors being open.